Getting to Know Your Cancer Care Team

 Anesthesiologists administer anesthesia (drugs that allow patients to sleep or not feel pain during surgical and medical procedures).
 This type of doctor helps ensure the safety of patients undergoing surgery.

 Cardiologists specialize in treating heart-related issues.
-Patients with pericardial mesothelioma or those with prior or existing heart conditions may be referred to see a cardiologist for further treatment.
+Patients with pericardial mesothelioma, or those with prior or existing heart conditions, may be referred to see a cardiologist for further treatment.
+Sometimes, patients are also referred to a cardiologist for cardiac clearance prior to mesothelioma surgery.

 Gastroenterologists specialize in the treatment of diseases of the stomach and liver.
-Patients with peritoneal mesothelioma may be sent to a gastroenterologist for further treatment.
+Patients with peritoneal mesothelioma may be sent to a gastroenterologist for further evaluation and treatment, if necessary.

-General practitioners, also called primary care physicians, treat patients of all ages and with varying health conditions.
+General practitioners, also called primary care of family physicians, treat patients of all ages and with varying health conditions.
 They are often seen for annual check-ups and preventive medicine and will provide referrals to patients in need of a specialist.
+They are often a patient’s first point of contact when medical issues arise.

 General surgery is, in fact, a surgical specialty.
 General surgeons are trained to perform surgery for a number of common conditions and are responsible for patient care before, during, and after surgery.

 Histopathologists, sometimes simply called pathologists, specialize in the study of diseased cells.
-Their primary role is to analyze biopsies and identify the type of mesothelioma cells present in tumor(s).
-Pathologists work with a cancer care team, but patients are unlikely to meet with them directly.
+Their primary role is to analyze biopsies and identify the type of mesothelioma cells present in tumors.
+Though pathologists work with a cancer care team, patients are unlikely to meet with them directly.

-Medical oncologists are doctors who specialize in treating cancer with medicines such as chemotherapy.
+Medical oncologists are doctors who specialize in treating cancer with medicines such as chemotherapy, immunotherapy or targeted therapy.
 The cancer care team will include an oncologist to determine their course of treatment.